Maija

 Teaching

 I teach courses on democratic theory, democratic innovations, and issues of long-term governance.
 I supervise Master's and PhD students in political science.
-From May 2025 onwards, I will work mostly on the research projects ADDI, Flaire and Sincrony.
+From August 2026 onwards, I will be on a research leave and focus on my projects.

 Research